-The solar system of Ayu contains seven planets.
-The first four are rocky.
+The solar system of Ayu contains six planets.
+The first three planets are rocky.
 Tekuo is the second of these.
-The outer three planets are gas giants.
+The outer three are gas giants.
 Most are visible from Tekuo by the naked eye.
 Working outwards, they are:

 Their similarities and differences from those of Earth.

 The lifeforms of the planet Tekuo are broadly similar to those of Earth.
 This is not surprising, as they share similar homes.

 Earth and Tekuo are rocky planets.
 Both have seas and magnetic fields.
 Both have oxygen and carbon dioxide in their atmosphere.
 They orbit at a similar distance from a sun of similar size.